mattermost/docs/source/administration/command-line-tools.rst

    Commands for exporting data for compliance and for merging multiple Mattermost instances.

   Child Commands
     -  `mattermost export actiance`_ - Export data from Mattermost in Actiance XML format.
-Requires a Mattermost Enterprise license.
+Requires a Mattermost Enterprise Edition E20 license.
     -  `mattermost export bulk`_ - Export data to a file compatible with the Mattermost `Bulk Import format <https://docs.mattermost.com/deployment/bulk-loading.html>`__
     -  `mattermost export csv`_ - Export data from Mattermost in CSV format.
-Requires a Mattermost Enterprise license.
+Requires a Mattermost Enterprise Edition E20 license.
     -  `mattermost export global-relay-zip`_ - Export data from Mattermost into a ZIP file containing emails to send to Global Relay for debug and testing purposes only.
-Requires a Mattermost Enterprise license.
+Requires a Mattermost Enterprise Edition E20 license.
     -  `mattermost export schedule`_ - Schedule an export job

 mattermost export actiance